Stanton Peele: Addiction

 Peele began his critique of standard notions of addiction when he published Love and Addiction (coauthored with Archie Brodsky).
 According to his experiential/environmental approach, addictions are negative patterns of behavior that result from an over-attachment people form to experiences generated from a range of involvements.
 He contends that most people experience addiction to some degree at least for periods of time during their lives.
 He does not view addictions as medical problems but as "problems of life" that most people overcome.
 The failure to do so is the exception rather than the rule, he argues.
 This view opposes the brain disease model of addiction.
+Peele has used the term life-process model of addiction to describe this model, as originated and advocated in his 1991 book The Truth About Addiction and Recovery written with Archie Brodsky and Mary Arnold.

 In his books on non-addictive child rearing, Addiction-Proof Your Child (2007) and Outgrowing Addiction (with child development specialist Zach Rhoads, 2019), Peele argues that the best antidote for addiction is raising independent children who are competent and who have pro-social, health-oriented values.
 These same profiles, along with socially privileged backgrounds, account for which young people are able to overcome whatever addictive episodes they have.

-In a number of papers, as well as his 1989 book, Diseasing of America: Addiction Treatment Out of Control, Peele has argued that treatment— including as ideally administered in Project MATCH— is an inadequate, even iatrogenic, cultural response to addiction.
+In a number of papers, as well as his 1989 book, Diseasing of America: Addiction Treatment Out of Control, Peele has argued that treatment, including as ideally administered in Project MATCH, is an inadequate, even iatrogenic, cultural response to addiction.
 This is particularly true, he finds, for disease treatments, since they diminish people's sense of themselves and their ability to change.

 When it was published in 1975, Love and Addiction pre-dated by almost a decade the notion of sex addiction and codependency popularized by authors such as Patrick Carnes, whose Out of the Shadows, one of the earliest popular books to describe sex addiction, came out in 1983, and Melody Beattie, whose Codependent No More was published in 1986.
 Love and Addiction pre-dated the current popular use of the terms "sex addiction" and "codependency" to describe disorders of love attachment, as these terms were not part of Peele and Brodsky's nomenclature.
-However, because Love and Addiction was concerned with observing the same condition of addictive human attachments, it has been argued that this is the first book to be written on the subject of codependent relationships.
+However, because Love and Addiction was concerned with observing the same condition of addictive human attachments, it has been argued that this was the first book to be written on the subject of codependent relationships.

 In reviewing the legacy of Love and Addiction, psychologist Dr. Alex Kwee wrote:"That experiences can be addictive was a prescient notion in 1975 as psychology now embraces the concept of the process (or behavioral) addictions such as pathological gambling, compulsive eating, and sex addiction.
 But it must surely be to Peele's dismay that instead of rethinking substance addiction as a medical illness, psychology has gone and classified the behaviors as addictions in the same medical sense and yielded the solution into the hands of the 12-Steps."